When someone we love and respect has died it can be a very stressful time in anyone’s life.

 When arranging funerals during the COVID-19 pandemic, some of the key messages in the HSE guidance include:

 • That the funeral director avoids direct contact with any family member who has been identified by public health authorities as being a close contact of the deceased.
 They may be established by telephone before meeting individual family members.

 • In light of current restriction on mass gatherings and the requirement for physical distancing, public reposals and gatherings at funeral homes are discouraged.
-The funeral should be private and limited to a maximum of ten people as advised by the public health authorities.
+The funeral should be private and limited to a maximum of fifty people as advised by the public health authorities.
 Only the following should attend:

 • members of the person’s household

 • close friends if the deceased has no household or family members.